codingk8/markdown_Memo/markdown_nodeSchool.md

      [1]: https://github.com/
      [Remark parser]: http://remark.js.org/

-As you may notice above, references are case-insensitive and you are free
-to use numbers for creating references or use link text itself as its
+As you may notice above, references are case-insensitive and you are free to use numbers for creating references or use link text itself as its reference.
-reference.

 ## THE CHALLENGE

 At the top of the file, add a first-level heading with Links text.

-Here you have some text:

-     how-to-markdown is a workshopper that teaches you how to write Markdown.
+Here you have some text: how-to-markdown is a workshopper that teaches you how to write Markdown.

-Please, copy this text to the new file and mark 'how-to-markdown' phrase
-as reference-style link with reference to itself.
-Below in your file, add
-a relevant reference which will reference to the //git.io/how-to-markdown.
+Please, copy this text to the new file and mark 'how-to-markdown' phrase as reference-style link with reference to itself.
+Below in your file, add a relevant reference which will reference to the //git.io/how-to-markdown.

 When you are done, please, verify your solution.

-## Ma solution
+## My solution

         # Links